lewhub/git-practice-2/README.md

 ## This is the README for my practice repo!

-Yay!!!
+This is a description of the app I'm currently developing.